ColumbiaRoad/a-b-doer/README.md

 You can e.g. copy you bookmarks to file < userDataDir >/Default/Bookmark

 You should add userData folder to your gitignore because it will be populated with Chromium profile stuff.
-You could also set global buildspec options here.

-### Example
+### Example config.json

 ```json
 {